In 2019/20, IRMO provided 1,000 hours of English classes to 327 learners.

 - Workshops: Talks on topics such as employability skills; welfare; money management and employment rights inform individuals about their rights and entitlements.

-For more information regarding this project please call 0207 733 9977 or contact Morgana Zuccoli at firstname.lastname@example.org.
+For more information regarding this project please call 0207 733 9977 or contact Jhoanna Mosquera at email@example.com.
 If you are CELTA-certified and looking for teaching experience, or want to help people to find better jobs, why not also join our volunteer team?